 5. Resources for you and your employees

-We care about your success and your employees’ well being and want to to help you incorporate modified work into your safety and disability management plans:
+We care about your success and your employees’ well-being and want to help you incorporate modified work into your safety and disability management plans:

 - A tool for workers to help them plan for their return to the job: A modified work planning wallet card.
 You can order free wallet cards for your employees.
 Make these cards part of your new hire training to educate your employees on their role in planning modified work and what to do if they are injured at work.